TuserAhammed/White-Devil-BD/README.md

 5. In this directory, run these commands

-    - `bash all-linux.sh` <- install dependencies and Run The SYSTEM
+    - `bash install.sh` <- install dependencies and Run The SYSTEM

 6. In your browser navigate to your Server Static IP Address` Ex.: http://localhost:22533/`